Citation Loops

 Funding dependence

-The citing and cited organisations share a common funder or are in a direct grantor–grantee relationship undisclosed in the report.
+The citing and cited organisations share a funder or grantor relationship undisclosed in the report.